 Upon arrival at Cape Town International Airport, you will be met by your African Sky guide, who will be holding a sign with your name.
-From the airport, the Cape Town and Winelands Tour makes its way to the overnight destination where guests are afforded the opportunity to relax and freshen up.
-During the late afternoon, your guide will accompany you to Table Bay Harbor for a sunset cruise.
+From the airport, the tour makes its way to the overnight destination where guests are afforded the opportunity to relax and freshen up.
+During the late afternoon, your guide will accompany you to Table Bay Harbor for a sunset cruise .
 The sunset cruise lasts about an hour and a half.
 It offers magnificent views of Table Mountain with Lion's Head and Devil's Peak - the sentinels standing guard alongside the mountain.
 Upon conclusion of the cruise, your guide will accompany you back to the hotel.

-Adventure is on the agenda for the day as you travel to Gansbaai for an up close view of the most fearsome predator to roam the world's oceans - the great white shark.
+Adventure is on the agenda of this day as you travel to Gansbaai for an up-close view of the most fearsome predator to roam the world's oceans - the great white shark .
 The drive to Gansbaai is about two hours, after which a boat trip of five miles brings you to Dyer Island's Shark Alley.
 Here you will start chumming for sharks.
 The dive master will explain the diving process and the safety precautions involved.
 Guests will then descend into the shark-ridden sea, protected by an enforced cage.
 Snacks and refreshments are provided on board.
 The excursion lasts about four and a half hours, after which we return to Cape Town.

-The morning is devoted to exploring Cape Town's famous V&A Waterfront, where a quick visit is made to the Two Oceans Aquarium.
-Guests have the opportunity to shop for souvenirs after which they are transferred to Cape Town International Airport after a most memorable tour of Cape Town and the nearby wine country in the company of an experienced African Sky guide.
+The morning is devoted to exploring Cape Town's famous V&A Waterfront , where a quick visit is made to the Two Oceans Aquarium.
+Guests have the opportunity to shop for souvenirs after which they are transferred to Cape Town International Airport after a most memorable tour of Cape Town and the Cape Winelands in the company of an experienced African Sky guide.

 Our four star tours of South Africa are both affordable and inherently memorable.